codeguy/Slim-Documentation-Old/README.md

 ## License

-Copyright 2013, Josh Lockhart.
+Copyright 2013, Josh Lockhart and contributors.
 All rights reserved.

 This license applies **only** to the written documentation.
 The [Slim Framework](http://slimframework.com/) is released under a MIT License.